SEKY443/Android-LibreThing/README.md

+## This app currently fulfills all of my personal requirements and is running smoothly with no known major bugs.
+As a result, active development is on hold, and the project is now entering maintenance mode.
+If you run into any issues or have feature suggestions, feel free to submit an Issue, and I’ll take a look when time permits.
+Thanks for your support!

 # Librething

 Turn an old Android (**Android 7.0 or newer**) phone or tablet into a **Spotify Connect receiver** — the kind that shows up